glitchdoescode/imager/README.md

-# img_flasher
+# Imager

-`img_flasher` is a simple script for flashing disk images to USB drives.
+`imager` is a simple script for flashing disk images to USB drives.

 ## Prerequisites